Cameo now provides a plugin for version 5 or later of WordPress to embed a form using WordPress’s block editor. This supersedes the use of shortcodes.

 In 2018, WordPress 5 introduced a radically new way of editing pages called the block editor a.k.a.
 Gutenberg.
 Each page is composed of blocks of different types, edited separately.
 Some are straightforward, like paragraphs, headings and images.
 Others provide more complex layouts, like image carousels, video embeds or, in later version 5s, grids of blocks within other blocks.
 Though WordPress itself has provided a growing library of block types, WordPress plugins also now provide a large number of specialised block types.

-Currently, Cameo provides a WordPress plugin to embed forms using a short code.
+Previously, Cameo provided a WordPress plugin to embed forms using a short code.
 This text surrounded by square brackets was an earlier way to insert HTML into a page.
 This still works and is still available for download from Cameo.

 However, a new plugin Cameo Form Block now provides a way to embed forms that follows the WordPress block editor style.
 You no longer have to know the magic syntax for a short code.
 Instead, insert a block called Cameo Form and select which form you want from a menu.